-V.A Budget Trends: B Budget funding commitment from the College for athletics has always been in flux.
+V.A Budget Trends: The "B" Budget funding commitment from the college for Athletics has always been in flux.
 In the past, every year a large portion of the "B" Budget was received as an augmentation(s) just to pay the bills at the end of the year.
 Now due to FHDA district budget shortfalls there are no more augmentations available.
 We are looking forward to the possibility of moving towards "zero budgeting" instead of the augmentation process.

-2013-14 was disastrous year.
-As a result of the recession funding for assistant coaches was removed in lieu of elimination of programs.
-The Men's tennis team is moving towards full funding through an endowment.
-And, the full-time Women's Waterpolo Coach voluntarily added the Men's Waterpolo team to her contract.
-Lastly, funding for the renovation of the Baseball field became a reality with the biring of a new adjunct Head Baseball Coach
+The 2013-14 academic year was disastrous for Athletics.
+As a result of the recession, funding for assistant coaches was removed in lieu of elimination of programs.
+The men's tennis team was suspended and was moving towards full funding through an endowment.
+And, the full-time women's water polo coach voluntarily added the men's water polo team to her contract.
+Lastly, funding for the renovation of the baseball field became a reality, but the facility does not have a permanent seating structure for fans to sit.
+De Anza College is home to perhaps the only CCCAA baseball program without bleachers.

-2014-15, the implementation of the Affordable Care Act by the District resulted in funding coaching assistants at an hourly rate.
+In 2014-15, the implementation of the Affordable Care Act by the District resulted in funding coaching assistants at an hourly rate.
 This has been a huge help to the teams and morale in the department.

-The athletics productivity is still strong at 606.
+The Athletics productivity is still strong at 498.

 V.B Funding Impact on Enrollment Trends: In 1967-68 De Anza started Athletics with 10 men's programs.
-In 2016-17 there are 9 men's programs and 10 women's programs.
-"B" Budget increases have not occurred over the years to properly support the women's programs.
+In 2016-17, there were nine men's programs and 10 women's programs.
+The "B" Budget increases have not occurred over the years to properly support the women's programs.